 ACNE FROM FOOD SENSITIVITIES

-Start with the liver, whose job is to collect and keep thousands of irritants your body may be exposed to in check.
+start with the liver, whose job is to collect and keep thousands of irritants your body may be exposed to in check.
 The body is exposed to toxin substances such as chemicals from mass farmed foods you eat, the adrenaline you produce from stress, drugs and antibiotics you ingest, even pollutants, weed sprays, and heavy metal exposure.
-All of these factors crate pathogens which find their way to the liver and release waste into the blood stream such as derma toxins, neurotoxins and by-product.
+All of these factors create pathogens which find their way to the liver and release waste into the blood stream such as derma toxins, neurotoxins and by-product.

 When your system is overwhelmed with this toxin exposure, you may develop a sensitive central nervous system where toxins that the liver cannot neutralize eventually turn into sensitivities or allergies.